davidgarywood/swiftui-router/README.md

 ## Router

-Represents a collection of screens.e
+Represents a collection of screens

-* Creating View Models
 * Creating Screens / Views
 * Creation of Navigation Views / Tab Views
 * Handing Sheet presentations
 * Managing view selection states
-* Reading state from dependencies if necessary
 * Creation of child routers, to navigate to or contain other collections of screens.

-## Services
-* A container for any dependencies that a view model may talk to.

 ## Screen
 * A SwiftUI view, with the simple responsibility of representing a single screen.